catcoin10/pi-calc/README.md

 # pi-calc
 This is a python program that tries to find numbers where the amount of accurate data about pi encoded in a given fraction exceeds such approximation.
-Largest known example: 938,466/298,723
+Only known example: 355 / 113.

 <!-- There is (probably) no hope of finding a number other than (355/113) where the number of digits *in a fraction, both numerator and denominator* exceeds that information encoded. -->